-The College considers a student as withdrawn if he or she drops classes between modules for which he or she was scheduled to attend.
 The College determines a student's earned and unearned Title IV aid based on a required calculation that determines the percentage of the payment period completed by the student.
 The percentage of the period that the student remained enrolled is derived by dividing the number of days the student attended by the number of days in the period.
 Calendar days (including weekends) are used, but breaks of at least 5 days are excluded from both the numerator and denominator.